PKRoma/miranda/miranda/protocols/AimTOC/docs/aim-readme.txt

 ---------
 - AOL's TOC1.0 protocol document
 - GAIM's implementation of TOC for which some of the code is based off of
-- Matrix for providing the AIM icons
+- Matrix and Valkyre for providing the AIM icons

 Copyright